SciCatProject/documentation/Development/Data_Model.md

 The data model and its API endpoints are described [here](https://scicatproject.github.io/api/#operation/RawDataset.create)

+## Instrument

+This collection is meant to store the available measurement instruments, ideally in a globally unique naming scheme (within the Expands/Panosc EU programs standardization on these topics is pursued).
+Datasets can link to these instruments (in addition to the creationLocation field), allowing for more detailed information about the measurement devices.

+The data model and its API endpoints are described [here](https://scicatproject.github.io/api/#operation/Instrument.create)

+## Technique

+This collection is meant to store the available measurement techniques, ideally in a globally unique naming scheme (within the Expands/Panosc EU programs standardization on these topics is pursued).
+Datasets can link to these techniques, allowing for more detailed information about the measurement method applied

 ## DerivedDataset

-These are datasets that are created after an experiment (i.e. active beamtime) and are subsequently derived.
-Typically, they contain information on the analysis of a dataset.
+These are datasets that are created by analyzing the data in raw datasets.
 The fields allow to link both to the raw data files used in the analysis as well as to a software repository which keeps the source code used for the analysis, thus helping to keep track of the provenance of the data.
-You can add ScientificMetadata here as well
+You can add ScientificMetadata here as well.

 The data model and its API endpoints are described [here](https://scicatproject.github.io/api/#operation/DerivedDataset.create)